MarcellVokk/bfme-online-kit/README.md

-# Bfme Foundation Project - Bfme Online Kit
+# Bfme Foundation Project - OnlineKit

 #### In this repository you will find everything you need to implement Online Arena into your own project.